janosh/svelte-multiselect/src/routes/(demos)/(attachments)/attachments/+page.md

 gutter are ignored, so reaching for the scrollbar does not close what you are scrolling toward.
-A surface floating over something draggable can pass `dismiss_on: 'release'` to wait for the click instead, so starting a pan behind it does not make it vanish mid-drag.
+A surface floating over something draggable can pass `dismiss_on: 'release'` to wait for the click instead, so starting a pan behind it does not make it vanish mid-drag, and a right-click leaves it standing.
+Both modes dismiss from the capture phase, ahead of the pressed element's own handlers, so a control that toggles the surface on click belongs in `inside` — otherwise the dismissal unsets its state and the click flips it straight back on.

 Pass `inside` for regions that count as inside though they sit outside the node: elements for portalled content the node no longer contains, selectors for triggers.